binary search

 % If target can not be found in array, it displays "target is not found in

-% aray"
+% array"

 array_length = length(A);